2020 Update for Homeowners: Freon®/R-22 Phaseout

-Hey, North Austin homeowners!
-The Freon phaseout is here, and our team at DTC Heating and Air Conditioning wants to keep you in the loop.
+Hey, Texas homeowners!
+The Freon phaseout is here, and our team at DTC Air Conditioning and Heating wants to keep you in the loop.
 Questions have been pouring in from our customers in Georgetown and surrounding areas, and there is plenty of misinformation on the web.
 Allow us to definitively answer your questions about the R-22 phaseout.

 Why should I care about the R-22 phaseout?